BibleAquifer/ACAI/places/md/Lebo-hamath.md

 # Lebo-hamath
 **Lebo-hamath**.
-= town or village; at northern boundary of Israel.
+= town; located to the south of Hamath; northern border of Canaan.
 Other forms include:
 *Hamath*, *Hamath-Zobah*, *Hemath*, *entering in of Hamath*, *entrance of Hamath*, *entrance to Hamath*, *go*.
 Lebo-hamath is also referred to as: